ErikFontanel/portfolio/src/work/aceandtate/aceandtate.md

 {% image 'at-checkout.png', 'Ace & Tate Checkout' %}
 {% image 'at-dashboard.png', 'Ace & Tate Customer Dashboard' %}
 {% endgallery %}

+To support rapid scaling, I established a collaborative design workflow using [Abstract](https://getabstract.com) and [Sketch](https://sketch.com), connecting design and development seamlessly.

+We grew the team from one designer and two developers to three designers and six developers, embedding design ops practices that supported the brand’s ongoing digital expansion.

 {% list "Results" %}